Les Moonves

 He held a series of executive positions at CBS from July 1995 to September 2018.
 He was also on the board of directors at ZeniMax Media from 1999 until 2021.
-Later, he was co-president and co-chief operating officer (COO) of the original Viacom, Inc., the legal predecessor to CBS Corporation, from 2004 until the company split in December 2005.
+Later, he was co-president and co-chief operating officer (COO) of the original Viacom, the legal predecessor to CBS Corporation, from 2004 until the company split in December 2005.
 He became chairman of CBS in February 2016.
 In September 2018, Moonves stepped down as chairman of CBS after multiple women brought forth sexual assault allegations against him.
 Moonves allegedly destroyed evidence of his sexual misconduct.

 According to various media reports, Moonves has amassed a net worth of over US$800 million through compensation from CBS.
 Moonves earned $68.4 million in 2017, combined with stock options of the media company, worth over $100 million.

 Early life

-Leslie Roy Moonves was born in Brooklyn, New York City to a religious Jewish family, the son of Josephine (Schleifer) and Herman Moonves, and grew up in Valley Stream, New York.
+Leslie Roy Moonves was born in Brooklyn, New York City to a Jewish family, the son of Josephine (Schleifer) and Herman Moonves, and grew up in Valley Stream, New York.
 His mother was a nurse.
 He has one sister, Melissa Moonves Colon, and two brothers, including entertainment attorney Jonathan Moonves.
 He attended Valley Stream Central High School and went to Bucknell University, graduating in 1971.
 In his sophomore year, he decided that his science courses were unfulfilling and switched his major from pre-medical to the Spanish language (a subject he found vastly more enjoyable) and acted in a few plays; following graduation in 1971 he moved to Manhattan to pursue an acting career where he eventually graduated from the Neighborhood Playhouse School of the Theatre.
 He landed a few parts, playing tough guys on Cannon and The Six Million Dollar Man, which he described as "forgettable" TV roles before deciding on the career change.
 He also worked as one of casting director Caro Jones' first office assistants early in her career.